koendv/weact-mini-stm32h7xx-box/README.md

 ## Download

 [STL files](https://github.com/koendv/weact-mini-stm32h7xx-box/releases) for 3D printer.
 The box consists of two parts, a top and a bottom.
-There are two versions of the bottom, one with DuPont connectors exposed and one with DuPont connectors covered.

 ## Hardware